History of Indiana in Timeline

 1932: Roosevelt's Victory

-1932: Purdue Boilermakers National Champions
+1932: Purdue Selected as National Champions

-July 14, 1936: Record High Temperature
+July 14, 1936: Record high temperature

-On July 14, 1936, Indiana recorded its record high temperature of 116 °F (47 °C) at Collegeville.
+On July 14, 1936, Indiana's record high temperature of 116 °F (47 °C) was set at Collegeville.

 1940: Indiana Supports Wendell Willkie